 But sleep apnea can be much more serious than loud snoring and feeling tired.
 When you stop breathing during an episode of sleep apnea, the oxygen levels in your blood decrease (hypoxemia).
-This fluctuation in oxygen levels can lead to heart attacks and strokes.
-Also, apnea can lead to a condition called pulmonary vascular hypertension (high blood pressure in the veins that carry blood from the lungs to the heart), which can lead to an enlarged heart and heart failure.
+This fluctuation in oxygen levels can lead to a condition called pulmonary vascular hypertension (high blood pressure in the veins that carry blood from the lungs to the heart), which can lead to an enlarged heart and heart failure.

 Qualifying for Disability for Sleep Apnea